Compared to most other kids, I had a pretty unique (and dare I say awesome?) middle school and high school experience.

 This unique experience involved traveling around the country full-time in an RV from ages 11-17 with my parents.

 Growing up roadschooled was an amazing experience.
 True… things were a bit different, especially since I went to public school all the way through 6th grade.
 Instead of hanging out with friends every day at school, I had friends in different places across the country.
+I remember filling out those address change forms at different post office locations because I was constantly moving, and which was quite an arduous process.
 Instead of being in a band, I played my own songs at open mic nights.
 Instead of going to a biology lab, I went to anatomy camp.

 See what I mean?
 Now that you have a little taste of my roadschooling experiences, let me tell you why I really loved my roadschooling childhood.